 Because Live Parental Controls uses free OpenDNS accounts, you are prompted to log in or create a free account.

-- 9. Select the radio button that applies to you: - If you already have an OpenDNS account, leave the Yes radio button selected. - If you do not have an OpenDNS account, select the No radio button. - 10.
-Click the Next button.
+10. Select a radio button as follows:

+- If you already own an OpenDNS account, leave the Yes radio button selected. - If you did not yet create an OpenDNS account, select the No radio button.